ovh/docs/pages/platform/public-cloud/become_root_and_change_password/guide.en-ca.md

 [!primary]
 >
-> Note : For a terminal such as putty, in addition to the steps above, you also have to remove the private key added to the authenticator agent file.
+> Note : For a terminal such as putty, in addition to the steps above, you also have to remove the private key added to the putty authentication agent file.
 >

 ## Go further